-How to Get a Mortgage Broker License in Florida
+How to Get a Mortgage Broker License in Florida [2021 Guide]

-The licensing requirements for Florida mortgage brokers
+The license types for mortgage brokers include:

 - Answer all disclosure questions and supply relevant documents as needed

 If you wish to get a mortgage loan originator license as an individual, you’ll have to provide the following:

 - Disclosure questions

 You can consult the full checklist for individual licenses.

 The Repealed Surety Bond Requirement